New Mexico: Architecture

 Examples of New Mexico's architectural history date back to the Ancestral Puebloans within Oasisamerica.
 The Hispanos of New Mexico adapted the Pueblo architecture style within their own buildings, and following the establishment of Albuquerque in 1706, the Territorial Style of architecture blended the styles.
 Rural communities incorporated both building types into a New Mexico vernacular style, further exemplifying the indigenous roots of New Mexico.
-After statehood, the modern Pueblo Revival and Territorial Revival architectural styles became more prevalent, with the latter becoming officially encouraged by the state in the 1930s.
+After statehood, the modern Pueblo Revival and Territorial Revival architectural styles became more prevalent, with these revival architectures becoming officially encouraged since the 1930s.
+These styles have been blended with other modern styles, as happened with Pueblo Deco architecture, within modern contemporary New Mexican architecture.